jasminesor/DMR/README.md

 # DMR strategy demo
 ![platform](./docimg/platform.svg) ![dependencies](./docimg/dependencies.svg) ![License](./docimg/license.svg)  ![Contributors](./docimg/contributors.svg)  ![Reposize](./docimg/reposize.svg)

-This is a project demo of the DMR strategy, which helps users to analyze the performance of a pan-equity strategy based on the mean reversion assumption - the DMR strategy - compared to other pan-equity strategies.
+This is a project demo of the DMR strategy, which helps users to analyze the performance of a universal strategy based on the mean reversion assumption - the DMR strategy - compared to other universal strategies.

 ## Preparation